anapsix/dynamicinfradays/user/pages/2015-nyc-sponsorship/default.md

 #### <a name="shipping"></a>Shipping

 Please arrange to bring any items, such as popup banners and promotional material, on the day of the event.
-The [Microsoft Technology Center NYC](http://dynamicinfradays.org/events/2015-nyc/#location) may be able to receive and store small items for maximum one or two days before the event.
+[Microsoft New York](http://dynamicinfradays.org/events/2015-nyc/#location) may be able to receive and store small items for maximum one or two days before the event.
 Please [check with us](#questions) first if you need to ship directly to the venue.

 Items need to be hand-carryable or in a rollable suitcase, as we will not be able to use the freight elevator for the event.
 If you have essential items that cannot be transported any other way, please [get in touch](#questions) and we'll try our best to make things work.